 Clermont-Ferrand is classified as a historical protected town centre' (secteur sauvegardé)

-Address: Clermont-Ferrand, Puy-de-Dome, Auvergne, 63000 || GPS: latitude 45.7831, longitude 3.0825
+Address: Clermont-Ferrand, Puy-de-Dome, Auvergne, 63000, France || GPS: latitude 45.7831, longitude 3.0825

-Suggested tourist attractions to visit near Clermont-Ferrand, France
+Sightseeing & tourist attractions to visit nearby

-- Clermont-Ferrand église Notre-Dame-du-Port (monuments on French pilgrim routes) - heritage site
+- Clermont-Ferrand église Notre-Dame-du-Port (monuments on French pilgrim routes): heritage site

-- Cathédrale Notre Dame de l'Assomption (Clermont-ferrand) - religious monument (3km)
+- Cathédrale Notre Dame de l'Assomption (Clermont-ferrand): religious monument (3km)

-- Eglise de Saint Léger (Royat) - religious monument (3km)
+- Eglise de Saint Léger (Royat): religious monument (3km)

-- Parc du château de Blanzat - remarkable garden (5km)
+- Parc du château de Blanzat: remarkable garden (5km)

-- Jardins du château d'Opme - remarkable garden (6km)
+- Jardins du château d'Opme: remarkable garden (6km)

-- Puy de Dome - grand site of france (9km)
+- Puy de Dome: grand site of france (9km)

-- Jardins du château de la Batisse - remarkable garden (10km)
+- Jardins du château de la Batisse: remarkable garden (10km)

-- Mozac - town of art and history (10km)
+- Mozac: town of art and history (10km)

-- Marsat - town of art and history (10km)
+- Marsat: town of art and history (10km)

-- Riom - town of art and history (13km)
+- Riom: town of art and history (13km)